ranma/arm-mcu/stm32f1/README.txt

 Other Devices

-   This framework may be used for other devices in the ST STM32F1 family, provided the following files are modified:
+   This framework may be used for other devices in the STM32F1 family, provided the following files are modified:

-   stm32f1xxxx.ld The RAM and ROM sizes must match the device. stm32f1xxxx.S  The interrupt vector table must match the device.
+   stm32f1xxxx.ld         The RAM and ROM sizes must match the device. stm32f1xxxx.S          The interrupt vector table must match the device. stm32f1xxxx.debugjlink The memory regions reported to GDB must match
+                          the device.

 Test Platform

    This framework is validated on the following STM32F1xx development
    boards:
-     * [2]Olimex STM32-P103
+     * [5]Olimex STM32-P103
-     * [3]Olimex STM32-P107
+     * [6]Olimex STM32-P107

-   Tested on 9 August 2013 with gcc 4.8.1.
+   Tested on 28 May 2015 with gcc 4.9.2.
      __________________________________________________________________

-   Questions or comments to Philip Munts [4]phil@munts.net
+   Questions or comments to Philip Munts [7]phil@munts.net

    $Id$